-As women account for eight out of 10 workers in the textile industry in Bangladesh, the project has set up around 20 women’s cafés where female workers can meet and exchange views with one another.
-More than 200,000 women have learned about workers’ rights through training courses and theatrical performances featuring games, posters and films.
+As women account for seven out of 10 workers in the textile industry in Bangladesh, the project has set up around 20 women’s cafés where female workers can meet and exchange views with one another.
+More than 250,000 women have learned about workers’ rights through training courses and theatrical performances featuring games, posters and films.

 The women’s cafés also offer legal advice to users.
 For example, seamstress Noor Nahar only found out at one of the women’s cafés what minimum wage she was actually entitled to – and was dismissed when she asked to be paid this wage.
 With the help of the legal advisors in the women’s café, Nahar successfully fought to keep her job.
 Not only was she reinstated with a better wage – the minimum wage was then also introduced for all the other female workers.
 Noor Nahar is now one of more than 20,000 women who advise their colleagues on their rights and the minimum wage levels that are in force.

 Many different parties need to be involved if standards are to be successfully put in place throughout the entire supply chain in clothing production.
 In Bangladesh GIZ is working with representatives from the state, the private sector and civil society to ensure that all actors take responsibility for shaping the desired economic growth in a sustainable way.

 Building on the lessons learned in Bangladesh, the federal enterprise is also working in Cambodia, Ethiopia, Myanmar and Pakistan.
 China is also on board as a strategic partner.
 As an investor, China plays a key role in implementing sustainability standards, especially in the emerging clothing industries in Cambodia and Myanmar.

 Last update: April 2019